On the multiplier spectrum of polynomials: Introduction

 \subsection{Acknowledgement}

 The author would like to express his great gratitude to his advisor, Professor Junyi Xie, for the constant encouragement.
 The author is supported by NSFC Grant (No.~12271007).
-The author would like to thank Valentin Huguin for helpful comments on the first version of this paper.
+The author would like to thank Fedor Pakovich and Valentin Huguin for helpful comments on the first version of this paper.